gubaruch/Data-mesh-util/README.md

 Go to the AWS producer account

-in the search bar ,search for *cloudshell* and select it .
+In the search bar ,search for *cloudshell* and select it .

-once the shell is ready , create an s3 bucket by running the following command:
+Once the shell is ready , create an s3 bucket by running the following command:

 `aws s3 mb s3://<your_unique_bucket_name>`

-make sure you are creating a bucket fith a unique name like TLC303_<account_id)
+Make sure you are creating a bucket fith a unique name like TLC303_<account_id)

-once done , we can download the datasets and the datasets directory strcuture into that s3 bucket which you have created.
+Once done , we can download the datasets and the datasets directory strcuture into that s3 bucket which you have created.

-enter the following command to download a compressed zip file which contains the different datasets :
+Enter the following command to download a compressed zip file which contains the different datasets :

 `wget https://d29eh26mh9ajut.cloudfront.net/tlc303datasets.zip`

-then run :
+Then run :

 `unzip tlc303datasets.zip`